SCVision/LongarmLiDAR/README.md

 - Adaptive_scanning: Demonstration for adaptive resolution scanning.
 Objects are box, sphere and column, distances are from 600mm to 2000mm.

 - Funcs: General functions supporting commands in the other paths.

+- LiDAR_sim: Simulate adaptive resulition scanning or fixed resulition scanning of a long-arm lidar in a 2D map (top view).
+-